teki97/DM-TFD/README.md

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k1.png" width = "500" height = "175" align=center />

-On the one hand, there are residual interferences in the TFD results when K1 = 3 and K1 = 7, and the results of K1 = 5 achieve the cross-term free TFD.
-On the other hand, it seems that the large kernel size contributs to smooth result, e.g., though the result of K1 = 7 remain some CTs, the ATs and CTs look more smooth than K1 = 3.
+On the one hand, there are residual CTs when K1 = 3 and K1 = 7, and the result of K1 = 5 achieves the cross-term free TFD.
+On the other hand, it seems that the large kernel size contributs to smooth result, e.g., though the result of K1 = 7 remains some CTs, the ATs and CTs in this TFD result look more smooth than K1 = 3.

 We adopt **K2 = 3** in the BAM.
 Taking the computation complexity into consideration, the ideal range of the kernel size ranges from 1 to 5.
 There are the experimental results on the synthetic signal with K2 = 1, 3, 5 in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k2.png" width = "500" height = "175" align=center />

 There is almost no difference among these results.
-Except for the TFD result with K2 = 1 has some residual interference term, and has lower resolution compared with other results.
+Except for the TFD result with K2 = 1 has lower resolution compared with other results and some residual CTs.
 In order to reduce the number of paramters, we finally choose K2 = 3.

-We adopt **R1 = 4** and **R2 = 4** in the BAM where R1 denotes the reduction ratio in the channel attention and R2 denotes the reduction ratio in the spatial attention.
+We adopt **R1 = 4** and **R2 = 4** in the BAM.
 The channel number of input is set to 8, thus the ideal range of R1/R2 ranges from 1 to 8.
 The TFD results of the real-life signal with R1 = 1, 2, 4 and R2 = 1, 2, 4 are shown as follows:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/r1.png" width = "500" height = "175" align=center />

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/r2.png" width = "500" height = "175" align=center />

 For the selection of R1, it can be seen that the TFD results with R1 = 2, 4 reduce the CTs heavily while the result with R1 = 1 remains a lot of CTs.
 Moreover, the result of R1 = 4 has better performance on the resolution.
-For the selection of R2, only R2 = 4 achieve cross-term free TFD.
+For the selection of R2, only R2 = 4 achieves cross-term free TFD.
 Thus we choose R1 = 4 and R2 = 4 in our model.